 - 2 cups (16 fl. oz./500 ml) beef broth

-- 1/2 tsp. freshly ground black pepper
+- Salt and freshly ground pepper

 - 2 yellow onions, thinly sliced

 - 2 garlic cloves, minced

 - 2 Tbs. all-purpose flour